You may be entitled to receive additional credit toward your retirement benefit for your military service.

 Uniform Services Employment Reemployment Rights Act (USERRA)

-This act replaces the VRR, effective December 13, 1994.
+This act replaces the VRR, effective December 12, 1994.
 Veterans must have been a member of the Retirement System prior to entering the military.
-This statute does not specify a limit on the period of time in advance of military service that the employee may leave.
-If the employer considers they were properly notified, so will the Retirement System.
+This statute does not specify a limit on the period of time in advance of military service that employees may leave employment.
+If employers consider they were properly notified, so will the Retirement System.
 If military service exceeds 180 days, you must have applied for reemployment with the same employer within 90 days from the date of discharge.

 How to Apply:

-You may request the cost by writing to us.
+You may request the cost by writing to us or emailing us at firstname.lastname@example.org.
 Include your name, retirement registration number, and a copy of your Certificate of Release or Discharge from Active Duty papers (DD-214).
 You may also download an Application for Military Service Credit Under Article 20-RSSL (RS5509) .
-The form must be printed, completed and mailed to the Retirement System.
+The form must be printed, completed and mailed or emailed to the Retirement System.